Magnesium

 - Magnesium has been shown to be effective in reducing arthritis pain, muscle pain and muscle cramps.

 - Magnesium has an excellent record for reducing frequency and severity of migraine headaches.
-Mg2+’s anti-migraine activity acts by inhibiting the activation of NMDA receptor, CGRP release.
-The effectiveness of CGRP inhibitor drugs such as Nurtec and ubrelvy for migraine may be reduced in those who are Mg20+ deficient.
+Magnesium’s anti-migraine activity acts by inhibiting the activation of NMDA receptor, CGRP release.
+The effectiveness of CGRP inhibitor drugs such as Nurtec and Ubrelvy for migraine may be reduced in those who are magnesium deficient.

 - Reduces pain of fibromyalgia

-- Magnesium is important in cardiovascular health, helping to control high blood pressure and prevent diabetes.
+- Magnesium is important in cardiovascular health and helps control high blood pressure

 - Low dietary intake of Magnesium is associated with elevated CRP levels, a biomarker for systemic inflammation.